-Tottenham Hotspur Women v West Ham United Women
+West Ham strike late to deny Spurs

 Post update

-Corner, West Ham United Women.
-Conceded by Molly Bartrip.
+Corner, Tottenham Hotspur Women.
+Conceded by Lucy Parker.

 Post update

 Attempt blocked.
-Claudia Walker (West Ham United Women) right footed shot from the centre of the box is blocked.
-Assisted by Lisa Evans.

-Attempt missed.
-Rosella Ayane (Tottenham Hotspur Women) right footed shot from outside the box is close, but misses the top right corner.
-Assisted by Tang Jiali.
+Tang Jiali (Tottenham Hotspur Women) left footed shot from outside the box is blocked.
+Assisted by Ria Percival.

-Ashleigh Neville (Tottenham Hotspur Women) wins a free kick in the defensive half.